Ehesp/redibox/README.md

 ## Contributing

-Full contributing guidelines are to be written, however please ensure you follow the points when sending in PRs:
+Full contributing guidelines are to be written, however please ensure you follow these points when sending in PRs:

 - Ensure no lint warns occur via `npm run lint`.
+- Implement tests for new features/functionality.

 ## License